 Dr. Rita Koganzon

-Rita Koganzon is Associate Director of the Program on Constitutionalism and Democracy and Assistant Professor in the Department of Politics at the University of Virginia.
+Rita Koganzon is the associate director of the Program on Constitutionalism and Democracy and assistant professor in the Department of Politics at the University of Virginia.
 She is a political theorist specializing in the history of political thought.
 Her research focuses on the themes of childhood, education, and the family in political thought.
 She is the author of Liberal States, Authoritarian Families, a study of the family and education in the thought of Hobbes, Locke, and Rousseau, and has published widely on the family and education.
 She received her PhD in government from Harvard University, and her BA in history from the University of Chicago.

 Aaron MacLean is the director for policy at The Paul E. Singer Foundation.
 A combat Marine veteran, he was educated at St. John’s College, Annapolis, and Balliol College, Oxford.
 He served as an infantry officer in Afghanistan, and his final assignment in the Marine Corps was teaching English literature at the U.S. Naval Academy, where he was the 2013 recipient of the Apgar Award for excellence in teaching.
 From 2014 to 2017, Aaron was the managing editor of The Washington Free Beacon.
 He has been a NextGen National Security Fellow at the Center for a New American Security, a Marshall Scholar, and a Boren Scholar.
 He lives in Virginia, where he was born.